xharaken/john-law-coin/HowToUseWallet.md

 ## Purchase and sell coins

 The ACB implements an *open market operation* to increase / decrease the total coin supply.
-When the exchange rate is higher than 1 JLC = 1.0 USD, the open market operation sells JLC and purchases ETH to increase the total coin supply.
-When the exchange rate is 1 JLC = 0.6 USD or lower, the open market operation sells ETH and purchases JLC to decrease the total coin supply.
+When the exchange rate is higher than 1 JLC = 1.0 USD, the open market operation sells JLC and purchases MATIC to increase the total coin supply.
+When the exchange rate is 1 JLC = 0.6 USD or lower, the open market operation sells MATIC and purchases JLC to decrease the total coin supply.
 The open market operation is controlled by the *coin budget*.

-You can sell ETH and purchase JLC when the coin budget is positive.
-You can sell JLC and purchase ETH when the coin budget is negative.
+You can sell MATIC and purchase JLC when the coin budget is positive.
+You can sell JLC and purchase MATIC when the coin budget is negative.

 The open market operation is implemented as a Dutch auction.
-When the coin budget is positive, the price (ETH / JLC) is lowered until the coin budget goes down to zero.
-When the coin budget is negative, the price (ETH / JLC) is raised until the coin budget goes up to zero.
+When the coin budget is positive, the price (MATIC / JLC) is lowered until the coin budget goes down to zero.
+When the coin budget is negative, the price (MATIC / JLC) is raised until the coin budget goes up to zero.

 ## Purchase and redeem bonds